 Breaking free from his brother, who’d grabbed him by the wrist, Toby yanked off the lid and whipped handfuls of peanuts every which way as he ran, laughing.
 Melvin didn’t chase after him but instead tramped off in the opposite direction, disappearing behind the house.
 This seemed to trip Toby up and he slowed his run to a stroll, tossing the empty can behind him with a deflated expression of boredom.
 The can landed on the dirt driveway and rolled in a half circle before coming to a stop.

 “Pick that up,” Howard said sternly, reaching him.
 “Does this look like a landfill site to you?
 Show some respect.”
 He paused, considering.
 “And leave your brother alone, you hear?”
 Toby had rolled his eyes, then stooped down to grab the can.
 But he hadn’t left his brother alone.
-As more time past, his harassment toward Melvin seemed to increase in stride with his mistreatment of the pigs.
+As more time passed, his harassment toward Melvin seemed to increase in stride with his mistreatment of the pigs.

 Every morning Buddy continued to awake with expectation, and sometimes with the same early hope, though nearly extinguished now, that still perked once in a while.
 He still dreamed of exploring, rooting, bathing—blind as those dreams were—the yearning like an ever present, gnawing hunger.
 The only real comfort and fulfillment he experienced was the bond he shared with some of the other pigs when they cuddled together at night on the squalid floor.
 Some of these pigs could no longer stand for long periods of time, having developed lameness in their feet due to lack of exercise, injuries, foot rot, or abscesses; their trotters and haunches caked in their own waste.
 And though the slats they slept and stood upon were usually wet from urine, when the excrement dried out it turned into an astringent dust, creating a haze in the air, despite the extraction fans.